Js-Mim/rl_singing_voice/README.md

 # Acknowledgements

-Stylianos Ioannis Mimilakis is supported in part by the German ResearchFoundation (AB 675/2-1, MU 2686/11-1).
+Stylianos Ioannis Mimilakis is supported in part by the German Research Foundation (AB 675/2-1, MU 2686/11-1).

 # License